 The original CharJenPro foam tips come in a variety of colors, but the Form Fit is currently only available in black.

 Again, when it comes to generic tough cases, there are dozens available on Amazon.
-However, this model from amBand, which mainly sells smartwatch bands, manages to stand out for its attractive design and reasonable price ($12).
+However, this model from amBand, which mainly sells smartwatch bands, manages to stand out for its attractive design and reasonable price ($13).
 Just be warned that it's a little bulky, but you can still wirelessly charge your AirPods Pro with the case on.
 It's available in 4 color options and comes with a carabiner.

 If you're looking for a mini USB-C wireless charging dock for your AirPods Pro (or standard AirPods), this Satechi accessory fits the bill nicely.
 It's very compact -- basically slightly bigger than the AirPods Pro's case -- and easily fits in a pocket.
 It works with any USB-C port that outputs power.
 The only issue is that you may have trouble plugging it in if you have some sort of case on your computer (it has to plug all the way into the port to work).

 RHA has a slightly different take on a wireless flight transmitter.
 This one has two foldable 3.5mm jacks: You can either opt to use one 3.5mm plug, or two for those older in-flight systems that have two jacks.
 Both plugs tuck back into the transmitter.
 The pairing process is the same as with the Twelve South transmitter and was straightforward.
 Like that model, this uses Bluetooth 5.0.
 It's also rated for 16 hours of battery life and charges via USB-C. It also works with the Nintendo Switch.